niccomi/portfolio/README.md

-# Nicole Teo — OS Theme Portfolio
+# Nicole — OS Theme Portfolio

 A pixel-art OS desktop portfolio built with Jekyll.
 Styled with the Win95 aesthetic, powered by markdown.